Cockatoo (Vic.)

 Cockatoo is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-The dwelling structure in Cockatoo, as per the latest Census, consisted entirely of houses (100.0%) with no other dwellings such as semi-detached homes, apartments, or 'other' dwellings reported.
-This is in contrast to Melbourne metro's housing structure which comprised 67.9% houses and 32.1% other dwellings.
-Home ownership in Cockatoo stood at 24.9%, lower than Melbourne metro's level.
-The remaining dwellings were either mortgaged (67.3%) or rented (7.8%).
-The median monthly mortgage repayment in the area was $1,742, significantly below the Melbourne metro average of $2,000.
-The median weekly rent figure for Cockatoo was recorded at $370, compared to Melbourne metro's $390.
-Nationally, Cockatoo's mortgage repayments were lower than the Australian average of $1,863, while rents were less than the national figure of $375.
+The dwelling structure in Cockatoo, as per the latest Census, was entirely composed of houses (100.0%) with no other dwellings recorded (0.0%).
+This contrasts with Melbourne metro's composition of 67.9% houses and 32.1% other dwellings.
+Home ownership in Cockatoo stood at 24.9%, with mortgaged dwellings at 67.3% and rented ones at 7.8%.
+The median monthly mortgage repayment was $1,742, lower than Melbourne metro's average of $2,000.
+The median weekly rent in Cockatoo was recorded as $370, compared to Melbourne metro's $390.
+Nationally, Cockatoo's mortgage repayments were below the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing